Temporary agency work

 You should inform the temporary agency staff if any vacancy arises.
 Once their temporary assignment has finished, you can recruit the staff member directly if you wish.

 Some limited derogations are allowed under strict circumstances, such as:

-- when agency workers have a permanent contract with the agency and continue to be paid between assignments (only applies in the United Kingdom, Ireland, Hungary and Malta and is restricted to pay)
+- when agency workers have a permanent contract with the agency and continue to be paid between assignments (only applies in Ireland, Hungary and Malta and is restricted to pay)

 - when national legislation allows unions or other social partners to conclude collective agreements derogating from equal treatment, provided that those arrangements respect the overall protection of the temporary agency workers